s-sakti/data_indsp_teldialog_svcsr/README.md

-# data_indsp_teldialog_svcsr

-# INDspeech_DIGIT_CDSR
+# INDspeech_TELDIALOG_SVCSR

-This is one of the first Indonesian speech datasets for connected digit speech recognition (CDSR).
+This is one of the first Indonesian speech datasets for small vocabulary continuous speech recognition (SVCSR).
 The data was developed by TELKOMRisTI (R&D Division, PT Telekomunikasi Indonesia) under the Asia-Pacific Telecommunity (APT) project.
-Although it was originally developed for a telecommunication system for hearing and speaking impaired people, it can be used for other applications, i.e., automatic call centers that recognize telephone numbers.
+Although it was originally developed for a telecommunication system for hearing and speaking impaired people, it can be used for other applications, i.e., automatic call centers.
+Furthermore, as all speakers utter the same sentences, it can also be used for voice conversion tasks.

 ## Text and Speech Resources

-The text consists of connected digit tasks among the following digit words: 1 (satu), 2 (dua), 3 (tiga), 4 (empat), 5 (lima), 6 (enam), 7 (tujuh), 8 (delapan), 9 (sembilan), 0 (nol and kosong).
-It is an adaptation of the official [English AURORA2 dataset](http://aurora.hsnr.de/aurora-2.html) for [noisy digit speech recognition tasks](http://dnt.kr.hsnr.de/aurora/download/asr2000_final_footer.pdf), which is also related to the Japanese version [AURORA2J](http://research.nii.ac.jp/src/en/CENSREC-1.html).
-So if you have these AURORA2 and AURORA2J, you will have an English-Japanese-Indonesian parallel dataset.
-[The parallel English-Japanese dataset with digit-emphasized version](http://www.phontron.com/pcbeu/) is also available.

-The recording is conducted in parallel for both clean and telephone speech, but we open only the clean speech due to quality issues on telephone speech.
-Each audio file is a single-channel 16-bit PCM WAV with a sample rate of 16000 Hz.
-The speech is recorded with 214 speakers (20-40 years).
-Both genders are distributed evenly.
+The text is based on a word vocabulary which is derived from some necessary dialog calls, such as dialog calls with the 119 emergency department, 108 telephone information department, and ticket reservation department.
+In total, it consists of 20,000 utterances (about 18 hours of speech) from the 70-word dialog vocabulary of 100 sentences (including single word sentences) each uttered by 200 speakers (100 Females, 100 Males).
 The age is limited to middle age (20-40 years), but they present a wide range of spoken dialects from different ethnic groups.

 Table.
 The percentage of population according to 2000 Census (%A) vs the percentage distribution of speakers in the corpus (%B).